These Asian Glazed Chicken Wings are perfect for parties or dinner any night of the week! These baked chicken wings have the most addicting glaze!

-- Place wings on a baking sheet sprayed with cooking spray.
+- Place wings on a wire rack placed over a baking sheet sprayed with cooking spray.

 - Roast in the oven for 35 minutes, turning half-way through cooking time.

-- In a small saucepan combine the orange juice, pineapple juice, sugar, soy sauce, mirin, garlic, ginger, minced scallions, sesame oil, crushed red pepper and cayenne.
-Bring to a simmer and let reduce for 30 minutes.
-After the 30 minutes is up and you still want a thicker sauce, add a little Wondra® flour and whisk until the desired consistency.
+- In a small saucepan combine the orange juice, pineapple juice, sugar, soy sauce, garlic, ginger, sesame oil, crushed red pepper and cayenne.
+Bring to a simmer and let reduce for 20 minutes.